 What we test:

 Mileage observations will vary dependent on the test.
 Most of the test driving is done on the highway, but a significant part is logged in traffic and other urban areas, where stop and go driving is more prevalent.
 The type of driving when the observation is made will be mentioned in the program.
 We use Environmental Protection Agency Fuel Economy Estimates (City and Highway) for comparison purposes.
 You can find out more about those ratings at the EPA Fuel Economy Website.
+Hybrid and full electric cars have different EPA fuel economy equivalencies; each is dealt with on a case by case basis.

 Pricing information is derived from the manufacturer's suggested retail price as displayed on the "Monroney" window sticker.